Crohn’s Disease Treatment. There is hope!

 See the diagram below.
 Don’t worry if this doesn’t make sense.
 It’s a little scientific and complex, but in a nutshell, let’s say this.
 A good Crohn’s disease diet plan will include lots of healthy micro-organisms to populate the gut, such as fruits, herbs, and vegetables.

 Foods to avoid:

-- Foods from the nightshade family including potatoes, tomatoes, capsicums and especially avoid smoking tobacco.
 Cayenne pepper, on the other hand, is allowed as it can effectively reduce ulcers, pain, and inflammation because it knocks Helicobacter pylori; Gluten-containing foods; bread, pasta, pastry, cakes, muffins, buns, bagels, and slices;

 Foods to eat more of on the Crohn’s diet:

-- Manuka Honey: Results of one study with rats indicated that Manuka honey is effective in the treatment of chronic ulcer and preservation of mucosal glycoproteins.
+Manuka Honey: Results of one study with rats indicated that Manuka honey is effective in the treatment of chronic ulcers and preservation of mucosal glycoproteins.
 Its effects are due to its antioxidant and anti-inflammatory properties.
 (18)

 Culinary and digestive herbs you can eat often on the Crohn’s diet:

-Basil, Cayenne, Cinnamon, Cloves, Mixed herbs, Nutmeg, Oregano, Parsley, Rosemary, Thyme, Turmeric These herbs are all anti-inflammatory, help improve digestion and control gut microbiota.
-Try adding these herbs in vegetable soups, mild curry or stir-fry.
+Basil, Cayenne, Cinnamon, Cloves, Mixed herbs, Nutmeg, Oregano, Parsley, Rosemary, Thyme, Turmeric These herbs are all anti-inflammatory, help improve digestion, and control gut microbiota.
+Try adding these herbs in vegetable soups, mild curry, or stir-fry.

 Medicinal Herbs for Crohn’s Disease